Dima-Bulavenko/TechCore/README.md

 1. Navigate to your [Heroku dashboard](https://dashboard.heroku.com/apps) and create a new app with a unique name.

+2. Navigate to **Settings** in [Heroku dashboard](https://dashboard.heroku.com/apps) and click **Add buildpacks** and choose "nodejs".
+This buildpack is required to be at te top of the buildpack list.

-2. Install `gunicorn` as a production-ready webserver for Heroku with command.
+3. Install `gunicorn` as a production-ready webserver for Heroku with command.

     ```
     pip install gunicorn
     ```

-3. Create a file named `Procfile` at the root directory of the project.
+4. Create a file named `Procfile` at the root directory of the project.

-4. Add following command to `Procfile` to run your server in production.
+5. Add following command to `Procfile` to run your server in production.

     ```
     web: gunicorn wordnest.wsgi